-- Knowing what your buddy looks like is very important.
+Knowing what your buddy looks like is very important in case you get separated in town.
 Now we're going to use our eyes to help us.
-Everyone "blink" your eyes three times....
-Ok. - You USE YOUR EYES to see what your buddy looks like.
-Your buddy could look very different from you. - Look at their hair and eye color, and what they are wearing. - Look for a buddy in the room.
+Everyone "blink" your eyes 3 times....
+Ok.

+You USE YOUR EYES to see what your buddy looks like.
+Your buddy could look very different from you.
+Look at their hair and eye color, and what they are wearing.

+Look for a buddy in the room.
 It COULD be the person next to you.
 USE YOUR EYES to help you draw a picture of you and your buddy.

-REMEMBER, be sure to color what you see -- their hair, eyes, clothing, shoes - and don't forget to draw yourself"
+REMEMBER, be sure to color what you see -- their hair, eyes, clothing, shoes, - and don't forget to draw yourself"